swiftlang/swift-evolution/proposals/nnnn-MutableSpan.md

 In addition to the new types, we will propose adding new API some standard library types to take advantage of `MutableSpan` and `MutableRawSpan`.

 ## Proposed solution
 We introduced `Span` to provide shared read-only access to containers.
-We cannot use `Span` to also model container mutations, due to the [law of exclusivity][SE-0176]. `Span` is copyable, and must be copyable in order to properly model read access under the law of exclusivity: a value can be simultaneously accessed through multiple read-only accesses.
-Mutations, on the other hand, require _exclusive access_.
-Exclusive access cannot be modeled with a copyable type, since a copy of the value representing the access would violate exclusivity by adding a second access.
+The natural next step is to provide a similar capability for mutable access.
+Mutability requires exclusive access, per Swift's [law of exclusivity][SE-0176]. `Span` is copyable, and must be copyable in order to properly model read access under the law of exclusivity: a value can be simultaneously accessed through multiple read-only accesses.
+Exclusive access cannot be modeled with a copyable type, since a copy would represent an additional access, in violation of the law of exclusivity.
 We therefore need a non-copyable type separate from `Span` in order to model mutations.

 #### MutableSpan